nil-andreu/dr-ecommerce/README.md

 So what we will do is: django-admin startapp api.
 Inside of the project directory.

 And then inside of the folder api, we want to create the before mention mini-apps.

+We must also go to the settings, and register the api app as well as the mini-apps.

+## 7. Configure root api

+So this api app is going to be the root for all the apis.
+As this app is inside of the settings of our project, it means that we can use it for the urls.py: path('api/', include('api.urls')).
+Which means that we are creating a new path to handle all the requests in the api urls.py file (which we need to create).

+Inside of the urls.py of our api app, we will import the authtoken for views, which we will use in the future.

+We will then create the array of urlpatterns.
+Where we will have the root/home route for the APIs.
+So it would be: localhost:8000/api/.

+For creating the home, we have to create it in the views.
+So we need to go inside of the views.py and create the home view function.
+We put the following: from django.http import JsonResponse And then define the view;

+    def home(request):
+        return JsonResponse({'info': 'Django course')

+Where we import the JsonResponse, and then we will return in the home (localhost:8000/api/) the json which will be the key-value pair.